hanwenkun/learngiit/readme.txt

-git is a version system one
+a git is a version system one
-git is free software tow
+a git is free software tow